 Your gifts help support our best and brightest students achieve their goals, gain transformative experiences, and set them on a path to become the leaders and change makers of the future.

-Mowbray Scholars have used their scholarships to support a diverse set of study abroad and research programs, including:
+Mowbray Scholars have recently used their scholarships to support a diverse set of study abroad and research programs, including:

 - Teacher education in South Africa

 - Alternative spring break rainforest research program in Nicaragua

 - Orchid research in Germany and Costa Rica

 - Summer Undergraduate Research Fellowship (SURF) at Mayo Clinic in Rochester, Minnesota

 - AIDS education work and research in Zimbabwe